TiredWoofles/data-science-S2025/challenges/c08-islands-pt1-assignment.md

   - Sorensen is the most prevalent.
 - Is this sample representative of *all* houses in Helvig?
 Why or why not?
-  - No, because people living in the same house may have different last names or last names are the same in different houses.
+  - No, because the sample is based on sequential sampling, meaning houses are sampled in a sequence, likely in geographical proximity.
+    As a result, certain groups that tend to live farther apart (e.g., wealthy people often live in separate areas from others) may not be included in the sample.
+This sampling method might not capture the diversity of the entire population.

 In the exercises, we talked about the importance of random sampling.
 In the previous challenge, we were able to *simulate* a random sample by